-The Music Group meets three times a year, and their work is aimed at aligning the Radio music offer with Members' needs and wishes; at showcasing and disseminating the broad spectrum of music produced and broadcast by EBU radio organizations; and at enhancing current activities while proposing and developing exciting new projects.
+The Classical Music Group meets three times a year, and their work is aimed at aligning the Radio classical music offer with Members' needs and wishes; at showcasing and disseminating the broad spectrum of classical music produced and broadcast by EBU radio organizations; and at enhancing current activities while proposing and developing exciting new projects.
 The Group's Chair, Vice-Chair and 11 members are elected for two-year terms at the annual Plenary Meeting.
 Each Group member is closely involved with the classical music and/or jazz activities within his or her EBU radio organization.

-The Music Group supervises the music exchanges, which celebrated their 50th anniversary in 2017.
+The Classical Music Group supervises the music exchanges, which celebrated their 50th anniversary in 2017.
 These exchanges give EBU radio organizations access to a huge repertory of live music through around 2,000 concerts offered to each other via the Members' Selections and the Euroradio Package.
 The latter consists of the ever popular Summer Festivals as well as the Euroradio Season.
 The Season offers a wealth of events, such as Premium Concerts from EBU radio organizations, the Metropolitan Opera, Let the Peoples Sing, special one-day events (Christmas, Holy Week music) and projects promoting young artists, like the Euroradio Jazz Competition and Orchestra.

 This programme offer thus represents a huge range of music genres, from chamber music and orchestral concerts to opera and jazz, as well as the entire breadth of music history, from Bach cantatas and Mozart operas up to the latest avant-garde.

-The Music Group also oversees the Notturno night-time broadcasts of interchangeable modules of classical music.
-It organizes periodic seminars and provides information on topics of interest to EBU radio organizations, in particular the MUSNew data base.
+The Classical Music Group also oversees the Notturno night-time broadcasts of interchangeable modules of classical music.
+It organizes periodic seminars and provides information on topics of interest to EBU radio organizations, in particular the MUS data base.
 A number of subgroups focus on specific topics: Contemporary Music, Contracts/Rights, Opera, Competitions and Radio Awards, Multimedia, Jazz, Premium Concerts' Evaluation and the Radio Ensemble Seminar.

-The Music Group also places great emphasis on the sound quality of its live and recorded concerts, as evidenced by its support of the Sound Engineers Scheme.
+The Classical Music Group also places great emphasis on the sound quality of its live and recorded concerts, as evidenced by its support of the Sound Engineers Scheme.

-The EBU Music Group is committed to:
+The EBU Classical Music Group is committed to:

 Michael Blees (ORF)